RamitSarker29/Leetcode/0643-maximum-average-subarray-i/README.md

 # Approach

-Maintain a window of exactly `k` elements.
+1. Calculate the sum of the first `k` elements.

-For every new element:
+2. Store it as the current maximum.

-1. Add it to the window.
+3. Slide the window one element at a time.
-2. If the window becomes larger than `k`:
+4. For every slide:
-   - Remove the leftmost element.
+   - Add the new element.
-3. Once the window size becomes `k`:
+   - Remove the old element.
    - Update the maximum window sum.

-Finally,
+5. Return:

 ```text
 Maximum Average = Maximum Window Sum / k